percolatestudio/ground-control/README.markdown

 ### Creating the initial user

-When you first browse to your Ground Control install, you'll be prompted to set it up with google accounts (the only supported sign-in method right now) and sign in with a google account.
+When you first browse to your Ground Control install, you'll be prompted to configure the google oauth provider (the only supported sign-in method right now) and sign in with a google account.

 ### Creating Posts